misiektoja/spotify_monitor/docs/usage.md

 - "spotify-cmd"
 - "trigger-url"

-The recommended defaults should work for most people.
+Keep the default method unless playback does not work on your system.

-Note: monitoring reports the listened track after the user finishes listening to it.
-This is how activities are reported by Spotify.
-It means you will be one song behind the monitored user and if the song currently listened to by the tracked user is longer than the previous one, then the previously listened song might be played in your Spotify client on repeat (and if shorter it might be changed in the middle of the currently played song).
+Spotify reports each track after the monitored user finishes it.
+Automatic playback is therefore one track behind.
+Differences in track length can make your local track repeat or change before it finishes.

-For real-time playback tracking of a user's music activities, ask your friend to connect their Spotify account with [Last.fm](https://www.last.fm/).
-Then use my other tool: [lastfm_monitor](https://github.com/misiektoja/lastfm_monitor).
+For current-track progress plus pause and resume detection, see [lastfm_monitor](https://github.com/misiektoja/lastfm_monitor).

 <a id="check-intervals"></a>
 ## Check Intervals

-If you want to customize the polling interval, use `-c` flag (or `SPOTIFY_CHECK_INTERVAL` configuration option):
+The polling interval is the number of seconds between Friend Activity checks.
+Set it through `SPOTIFY_CHECK_INTERVAL` or `-c`:

 ```sh
 spotify_monitor <spotify_user_uri_id> -c 20
 ```

-If you want to change the time required to mark the user as inactive (the timer starts from the last reported track), use `-o` flag (or `SPOTIFY_INACTIVITY_CHECK` configuration option):
+The inactivity timer starts at the last reported track.
+Set the number of seconds through `SPOTIFY_INACTIVITY_CHECK` or `-o`:

 ```sh
 spotify_monitor <spotify_user_uri_id> -o 900